nesfit/jane-cryptoalarm/README.md

 * Laravel 5.8

 ## Installation guideline
-Cryptoalarm [parsing script](https://github.com/nesfit/jane-cryptoalarm/tree/master/cryptoalarm-app/python) and [web application](https://github.com/nesfit/jane-cryptoalarm/tree/master/cryptoalarm-web/laravel) source codes are available in separate folders.
+Cryptoalarm [monitoring script](https://github.com/nesfit/jane-cryptoalarm/tree/master/cryptoalarm-app/python) and [web application](https://github.com/nesfit/jane-cryptoalarm/tree/master/cryptoalarm-web/laravel) source codes are available in separate folders.
 Deployment of JANE Cryptoalarm module can be cloned via [Git repository](https://github.com/nesfit/jane-cryptoalarm.git).

 ### Prerequisites
 All JANE modules run as containerized microservices.
 Therefore, the production environment is the same for all of them.
 JANE uses Docker for containerization.
 We expect that JANE containers can operate on any containerization solution compatible with Docker (such as Podman).